WolframRhodium/VapourSynth-BM3DCUDA/README.md

 ## Notes

 - `bm3d.VAggregate` should be called after temporal filtering, as in `VapourSynth-BM3D`.
+Alternatively, you may use the `BM3Dv2()` interface for both spatial and temporal denoising in one step.

 - The `_rtc` version has three additional experimental parameters: